JULY LITERARY BIRTHDAYS

 - German lyric poet and translator Stefan [Anton] George (1868; d.
 1933), known for his linguistic inventiveness and originality, which inspired his followers, the George Circle

-- Indiana-born artist and children's author (international 'twins' series) Lucy Fitch Perkins (1865)
+- Indiana-born artist and children's author Lucy Fitch Perkins (1865; d.1937), known for her international 'twins' series, including The Belgian Twins

-- musical comedy lyricist Oscar Hammerstein II, born in Doylestown, Pennsylvania (1895) and collaborator on the musicals Oklahoma!, Carousel, South Pacific, The King and I, and The Sound of Music
+- American musical comedy lyricist Oscar [Greeley Clendenning Ritter von] Hammerstein II (1895; d.1960), collaborator with Richard Rodgers on the musicals Oklahoma!, Carousel, South Pacific, The King and I, The Sound of Music, and others

-- novelist, essayist, and memoirist Doris Grumbach, born in New York City (1918)
+- novelist, essayist, and memoirist Doris [Isaac] Grumbach, born in New York City (1918)

 - July 13